averageyogi/Math-and-Word-Problems/cake_cutting/README.md

 ---
 In the cut anywhere case, changing radius and center does seem to matter.

 With fixed radius, all points are on a circle.
 Cut is 2 points on circle, those points can either be together between the candles (2 options (4 bi-directionally)), or have one candle in between each cut point (1 option (2 bi-directionally)).

+This is equivalent to the long cake case.
+The first point of the cut simulates the ends of the long cake, then the second point of the cut is the single cut point in the long cake case.
+As if you curled the long cake into a ring.

 P(cut points are each between candles) = 2/6 = 1/3.